 If the qualifying health care is only available outside Ireland, you can also claim reasonable travelling and accommodation expenses.
 In such cases the expenses of one person accompanying the patient may also be allowed if the condition of the patient requires it.
 If the patient is a child, the expenses of one parent are usually allowed and, exceptionally, of both parents where it is clear that both need to be with the child.

 You cannot get tax relief for routine ophthalmic and dental care.
 Routine ophthalmic treatment covers sight testing, provision and maintenance of glasses and contact lenses.
+You can get tax relief for orthoptic or similar treatment where prescribed by a doctor.
 Routine dental treatment covers extractions, scaling and filling of teeth and provision and repairing of artificial teeth and dentures.

 The following dental treatments do qualify for tax relief: